ARIANNA FALBO

 • Hermeneutical Injustice: Distortion and Conceptual Aptness, Hypatia (2022).

 • Est-ce que vous compute?
-Code-switching, Cultural Identity, and AI, Feminist Philosophical Quarterly, Co-authored with Travis LaCroix.
-Special Issue: Feminism, Social Justice, and Artificial Intelligence, Edited by Carla Fehr, (2022).
+Code-switching, Cultural Identity, and AI, Feminist Philosophical Quarterly, with Travis LaCroix (2022).

 • Inquiry and Confirmation, Analysis (2021).